onderonur/gatsby-onderonur-blog/content/posts/creating-a-typescript-library-with-vite.md

 ---
 title: Creating a TypeScript Package with Vite
 date: 2022-10-22 22:00
-description: How to create and publish a Typescript library by using Vite
+description: How to create and publish a Typescript library by using Vite Library Mode
 featuredImage: /assets/leone-venter-mTkXSSScrzw-unsplash.jpg
 featuredImageCaption: Photo by <a href="https://unsplash.com/@fempreneurstyledstock?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Leone Venter</a> on <a href="https://unsplash.com/s/photos/package?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 ---